 Effect of cabozantinib on other medicinal products: The effect of cabozantinib on the pharmacokinetics of contraceptive steroids has not been investigated.
 As unchanged contraceptive effect may not be guaranteed, an additional contraceptive method, such as a barrier method, is recommended.

-Because of high plasma protein binding levels of cabozantinib (see Pharmacology: Pharmacokinetics under Actions) a plasma protein displacement interaction with warfarin may be possible.
-In cases of such combination, INR values should be monitored.
+The effect of cabozantinib on the pharmacokinetics of warfarin has not been investigated.
+An interaction with warfarin may be possible.
+In case of such combination, INR values should be monitored.

 P-glycoprotein substrates: Cabozantinib was an inhibitor (IC50 = 7.0 μM), but not a substrate, of P-gp transport activities in a bi-directional assay system using MDCK-MDR1 cells.
 Therefore, cabozantinib may have the potential to increase plasma concentrations of co-administered substrates of P-gp.
 Subjects should be cautioned regarding taking a P-gp substrate (e.g., fexofenadine, aliskiren, ambrisentan, dabigatran etexilate, digoxin, colchicine, maraviroc, posaconazole, ranolazine, saxagliptin, sitagliptin, talinolol, tolvaptan) while receiving cabozantinib.